-For many people one of life’s #brilliantmoments is when they get engaged.
+For many people, one of life’s most memorable moments is when they get engaged.
 For me it was made extra special by my boyfriend’s excellent choice of Scottish location, so I thought I’d see where some of my VisitScotland colleagues answered that all important question.
 As you can see, it looks like romantic outdoor locations are very in vogue in Scotland!

 The castle proposal: Miriam’s ruin with a view